department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 ------

-<h3>Inpatient care<h3>
+<h3>Inpatient care</h3>
 <b>(Care that requires you to stay one or more nights in a hospital or other health facility</b>

-<b>If you have a service-connected disability rating of 10% or higher,</b> you won't need to pay a copay for inpatient care.
+<b>If you have a service-connected disability rating of 10% or higher</b>
+You won't need to pay a copay for inpatient care.

-<b>If you’re in priority group 7 or 8,</b> you'll pay either our full copay rate, or a reduced copay rate.
+<b>If you’re in priority group 7 or 8</b>
+You'll pay either our full copay rate, or a reduced copay rate.
 If you live in a high-cost area, you may qualify for a reduced inpatient copay rate no matter your priority group.
 To find out, call us toll-free at 877-222-VETS (8387).

 <h5>2019 reduced inpatient care copay rates for priority group 7</h5>
 | Length of stay | Copay amount |